lemire/talks/2017/sparksummit/fastindexes.md

      insert x in h2 // "sure" to hit a new cache line!!!!
 ```

 Big hash sets mess with your cache!
+The bigger the hash sets, the worse things are!

 ---